io-arc/io-arc/packages/yaml2json/README.md

 ### `removeAll([target: string]): Observable<string>`

-If `target` is not specified, the output directory specified by constructor.
+If `target` is not specified, the output directory specified by a constructor.
 If you want to specify a location different from the destination, use the Glob pattern (ex. `foo/bar/**/*.json`).

 #### example